 That way you can ensure that none of your team members feel overworked or burnt out.

-Toggl Plan is free for teams up to five users with unlimited projects and tasks.
-The premium plan costs $9 per user, per month.
-The premium plan comes with additional features.
+Toggl Plan is free for solo users with unlimited projects and tasks.
+The team plan costs $9 per user, per month.
+The premium plan comes with additional features such as team planning, recurring tasks, and time tracking.

 Asana is a leading project management tool.
 And, probably among the top Basecamp alternatives.
 That’s why it’s used by big, complex teams for planning and delivering projects.
 On the other hand, small, non-technical teams may find it clunky and overwhelming.